Jaetan-Salvetat/jMedia/features.md

 - [ ] Need to add a placeholder when we can't display the image

 ### Global Features
+- [ ] Create an build config object

 # Screens
 ### Onboarding